The University of Wisconsin Press

 "This book demystifies the idea of theory, taking it out of the hands of a priestly caste and showing it as the democratic endowment of the people."Daniel T. O'Hara, Temple University, author of Radical Parody: American Culture and Critical Agency after Foucault and Lionel Trilling: The Work of Liberation

 Thomas McLaughlin is professor of English at Appalachian State University.
-He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.For more information regarding publicity and reviews contact our publicity manager, Chris Caldwell, phone: (608) 263-0734, email: firstname.lastname@example.org
+He is the author of Literature: The Power of Language and coeditor of Critical Terms for Literary Study and Reading for Difference.Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
+(If you want to examine a book for possible course use, please see our Course Books page.
+If you want to examine a book for possible rights licensing, please see Rights & Permissions.)

 192 pp. 6 x 9